viccuad/viccuad-cv/README.md

  * Suppressed annoying warning: "File `creationdate.lua' already exists", that happens if you compile more than one time
  * Added \aside command, to have a cleaner .tex file.
+ * Changed order parskip package is declared.
+This removes warning "Command
+   \@starttoc  has changed."

 ## License